BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 # The Path

-The command line is very dependant on the file path.
+The command line is very dependant on the file **path**.
 Here are a few key directional commands in the command line:

 - `.` means "this directory I'm currently inside of"
 - `..` means "the directory containing the directory I'm currently inside of"